newrelic/nr1-quickstarts/README.md

 2. [Clone your own repository to your local machine](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 3. Copy the directory `quickstarts/_template` and it's content to a new directory within the `quickstarts` folder.
-Choose a name which identifies the main purpose of your quickstart, for example: `RabbitMQ`, `APM Errors`, ..
+Choose a name which identifies the main purpose of your quickstart, for example: `rabbitmq`, `apm-errors`, ..

 4. Change the dashboards in the `quickstarts/[your dir]/dashboards` folder.
 You can add multiple screenshots per dashboard as long as they have the same name as your dashboard file.
 For example `rabbitmq.json` `rabbitmq.png` `rabbitmq.jpeg`.
+You can add multiple screenshots by putting a number after the filename, for example `rabbitmq1.png`, `rabbitmq2,png`.

 5. Edit the `quickstarts/[your dir]/config.yaml` file with your your values.